findhit/util/README.md

 		ƒ.isnt.undefined( variable );
 		ƒ.isnt.null( variable );

-	// Custom registers
+	// Custom constructor register
 	// This is great, not just to use on your app, but to be used also by who uses your app

+		// You could easily register your plugin's constructor on ƒ
-		// We use on `findhit-promise` this lib, and we have registered it on IsIsnt like this: ƒ.isisnt.register( Promise, [ 'Promise', 'promise' ] );
+		// We use this lib on `findhit-promise`, and we have registered it on IsIsnt like this: ƒ.isisnt.register( Promise, [ 'Promise', 'promise' ] );

 		// Now, if someone uses `findhit-promise` and also `findhit-util` can check without